 ·

-Creative Bullet Journal First Page Inspirations
+Creative Bullet Journal First Page Ideas

-That’s why today, out of all Bullet Journal page ideas, we will be talking about that important first page.
+Today, out of all Bullet Journal page ideas, we will be talking about that important first page.

 The best way to fight the first-page fear is to be prepared.
 It’s much easier to just jump into it if you know what you want to draw on the page and have your inspiration and all the materials.